github/developer.github.com/content/guides/getting-started.md

 ![](/images/oauth_prompt.png)

 You don't need to set up the entire web flow to begin working with OAuth tokens.
-The [Authorizations API][authorizations api] makes it simple to use Basic Auth to create an OAuth token.
+The [Authorizations API][authorizations api] makes it simple to use Basic Authentication to create an OAuth token.
 Try pasting and running

     curl -i -u <your_username> \